epinnock/companycam-camera/README.md

 Type: `bool`.
 Determine whether the native UI should be hidden (default is `false`).

 #### cameraTrayData
-Array of objects `{ url:string, uploaded:bool, isDocument:bool }`.
+Array of objects with properties:
-- `url`: Image to show; if local, must have a `file://` prefix
+- `url:string`: Image to show; if local, must have a `file://` prefix
-- `uploaded`: Has this image uploaded?
+- `uploaded:bool`: Has this image uploaded?
-- `edited`: Has this image been edited?
+- `edited:bool`: Has this image been edited?
-- `isDocument`: Should this go in the tray for the document scanner, rather than the photos tray?
+- `isDocument:bool`: Should this go in the tray for the document scanner, rather than the photos tray?

 #### cameraTrayVisible
 Type: `bool`.
 Show camera tray?

 #### onSelectTrayItem
 Type: `(item) => void`.
 Invoked when a camera tray item is clicked.
-The value of `item` is one of the elements of the `cameraTrayData` array.
+The value of `item` is one of the objects in the `cameraTrayData` array, and retains any extra properties that object might have.

 #### setCameraTrayVisible
 Type: `(bool) => void`.
 Set visibility of camera tray.